zooxo/desk15/README.md

-# DESK15 - Complex Numbers Calculator and Spreadsheet for the DM-15
+# DESK15 - Scientific Calculator and Spreadsheet for the DM-15

 -----